Kent County Cricket Club in 2020

 In 2020 Kent County Cricket Club were scheduled to compete in Division One of the County Championship, the Royal London One-Day Cup and the 2020 t20 Blast.
 However, the season was heavily disrupted by the global COVID-19 pandemic, with no county cricket fixtures played until August.
 For the shortened season, the majority of counties voted on 7 July to play first-class and Twenty20 cricket, with the Royal London One-Day Cup being cancelled.
 Instead of the County Championship this year, the 18 first-class counties competed for the 2020 Bob Willis Trophy, which consisted of three regional groups of six teams and a final at Lord's.

 The season was the fourth in charge for head coach, and former player, Matthew Walker.
 Former Kent bowler Simon Cook became the new bowling coach after a spell as head coach of the Hong Kong national team, replacing South African Allan Donald who left the county at the end of the previous season.
 Former England all-rounder Michael Yardy joined Kent as the new batting coach in February 2020.
 Sam Billings retained the club captaincy that he was first awarded in 2018.
-Billings and vice-captain Joe Denly both spent time away with England squads throughout the season, and so Daniel Bell-Drummond captained the side on several occasions.
+Billings and vice-captain Joe Denly both spent time away with England squads throughout the season, and so Daniel Bell-Drummond captained the team on several occasions.

 The delayed start of the season and the resulting loss of income meant that, like many other counties, Kent decided to cancel contracts for their overseas signings.
 New Zealand fast bowler Matt Henry had been due to return for the first part of the season after a highly successful spell with the county in 2018.
 Meanwhile, Afghan all-rounder Mohammad Nabi had signed to play for the county in the t20 Blast for a second successive year.